 There are certain tax exemptions available that could help to greatly minimize a tax bill on death.
-Speak to your executor and/or tax advisor today to ensure that these exemptions will be taken advantage of when filing your final tax return: Principal residence exemption: This exemption can be used to offset the capital gains on the disposition (or deemed disposition in the case of death) on one property you own.
+Speak to your executor and/or tax advisor today to ensure that these exemptions will be taken advantage of when filing your final tax return:

+Principal residence exemption: This exemption can be used to offset the capital gains on the disposition (or deemed disposition in the case of death) on one property you own.
 This could be your home, but it could also be a cottage or other second property that you ordinarily inhabit (rental properties do not qualify).

-Lifetime capital gains exemption: This exemption can offset up to \$835,716 (indexed for inflation) of capital gains resulting from the disposition or deemed disposition of your shares in certain private companies in Canada.
-For a qualifying farm or fishing property the exemption is \$1,000,000.
-There are a lot of tests to meet in order to claim this exemption, so speak to your tax advisor.
+Lifetime capital gains exemption: This exemption can offset up to \$800,000 (indexed for inflation after 2014) of capital gains resulting from the disposition or deemed disposition of your shares in certain private companies in Canada or a qualifying farm or fishing property.
+There are a lot of tests to meet to claim this exemption, so speak to your tax advisor.